ABOUT UNHEARD-OF

 HIGHLIGHTS

-The 2025–2026 season features premieres by Leila Adu, David Bird, Christian Quiñones, and Matt McBane, celebrating more than a decade of composer collaborations.
-Unheard-of and Christopher Stark will release their second full-length studio album, Fire Ecologies, on September 19, 2025, on New Focus Recordings.
-This season’s Dialogues series opens October 18 with a guided retrospective of the rarely-heard “Dahl” instrumentation clarinet, violin, and cello highlighting the iconic Concerto a Tre alongside works by Meg Okura and Du Yun.
-In December, the series teams up with Tribeca New Music, and in April it partners with NYU for a residency collaboration, presenting a concert experience created by members of NYU’s composition studio.
+The 2025–2026 season features premieres by Leila Adu, David Bird, Christian Quiñones, Annika Socolofsky, and Matt McBane, celebrating more than a decade of composer collaborations.
+This season’s Dialogues series presented the beginning our Dahl Retrospective on February 6th.
+The retrospective presented the rarely-heard “Dahl” instrumentation clarinet, violin, and cello highlighting the iconic Concerto a Tre alongside a new work by Meg Okura.
+In on December 5th, the ensemble teamed up with Tribeca New Music, and partnered with NYU’s composition department for a residency collaboration on the Dialogues series.

 The 2026 Cultural Ecologies summer series continues Unheard-of’s commitment to exploring new sounds, spaces, and modes of engagement with the Brooklyn community.
-On May 23, Discocactus opens with a set inspired by video game music, jazz, and pop, followed by the premiere of a multimedia commission from David Bird.
+On May 23, Discocactus opens with a set inspired by video game music, jazz, and pop, followed by the premiere of a multimedia commission from Annika Socolofsky.
 In June, Ford creates a new site-specific work performed from canoes, tracing the flow of the Gowanus Canal from the Flushing Tunnel to the 2nd Street Boathouse.
-The performance closes with Brooklyn-based folk ensemble The Ladles.
-In August, the series features a newly choreographed version of Wave Ring by Gity Razaz, and concludes with a premiere by Matt McBane paired with a set by Isabel Hagen—acclaimed violist and stand-up comedian—offering an evening that fuses electroacoustic music with accessible comedy.
+The performance will also feature a collaboration with laptop ensemble FLAPO and composer technologist Brian Ellis.
+On September 19th, we will present a new premiere for ensemble, electronics, and video by David Bird exploring the topographies of ocean and air, a recent premiere groundswell by composer Susanna Hancock and video artist Xuan exploring changing shorelines.
+The season concludes on September 19th with an expansive electroacoustic commission by Matt McBane exploring underwater topographies in acoustic and synth forms paired with a set by Mehrnam Rastegari and her trio.
+Rastegari is a prominent Persian musician, award-winning film score composer, and master Kamancheh player bringing Persian music in new directions with inflections of rock, jazz, and modern fusion.

-On tour, Unheard-of visits Oberlin Conservatory, Ohio State University, Ohio University, and the Johnstone Fund in November; the University of Missouri–Kansas City in February; and embarks on a Florida tour in March, performing at the University of Central Florida, Florida State University, and the University of Florida.
+In 2026-2027, Unheard-of will tour California and Texas with additional residences at Louisiana State University and University of Virginia.
+On tour in 2025-2026, Unheard-of visited Oberlin Conservatory, Ohio State University, Ohio University, and the Johnstone Fund in November; the University of Missouri–Kansas City in February; and a Florida tour in March, performing at the University of Central Florida, Florida State University, and the University of Florida.

 SUPPORT